AmirSShaikh13/A-Predictive-Model-for-Bitcoin-Variance/README.md

 - **Confirmations**: Number of confirmations a block has received.
 - **Pool Name**: The mining pool associated with rewards.

-By analyzing these data points, we aim to gain insights into mining efficiency and profitability across different pools, overall network activity, and factors influencing mining rewards.
+By analyzing these data points, I aim to gain insights into mining efficiency and profitability across different pools, overall network activity, and factors influencing mining rewards.

 ## Getting Started